bohdan-zhytnik/Fractal/README.md

 ### Overview

-The goal of this semestral project was to develop a C multi-threaded application that calculates fractals, i.e., maps a dynamic system in part of the complex plane to a 2D image.
+The goal of this project was to develop a C multi-threaded application that calculates fractals, i.e., maps a dynamic system in part of the complex plane to a 2D image.
 Specifically, it involves the calculation of the Julia set.

 ### Key Objectives